fovegage/fovegage/README.md

 - 🌱 I’m currently learning AI and Rust

-- 💞️ I’m looking to collaborate on Spiders, Automation
+- 💞️ I’m looking to collaborate on Spiders, Big Data

 - 📫 Reach me by my email fovegage at gmail